cyclic-software/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Intro to cyclic.sh
+# Intro

 Cyclic will let you deploy your code into the cloud in seconds.
+We have read all the best practices pdfs so you don't have to.

 ## Quick Start